Daohub-io/cap9/docs/Whitepaper.md

 However, now that we have established an operating system with system calls, we now have that point of control over the contracts running on our system, and we can craft policies to allow or deny any action that interacts with the rest of the system.
 Beaker provides a system whereby system calls from procedures can be rejected outright based on a policy set by the owner of the system.

-In our example above, perhaps the entry procedure contains only a very simple block of logic which says that if the sender is one of the administrators, the received message is passed to another procedure which handles administrator actions, while all other senders are passed to another procedure which handles
+In our example above, the entry procedure could contain only a very simple block of logic which says that if the sender is one of the administrators, the received message is passed to another procedure which handles administrator actions, while all other senders are passed to another procedure which handles